All notable changes to the Zulip server are documented in this file.

 This section lists notable unreleased changes; it is generally updated in bursts.

-Added support for announcement-only streams.
+Added support for GitLab authentication.

 Full feature changelog: